xrisaD/PeerToPeerService/README.md

 - PORT: PEER'S PORT
 - USER_NAME: PEER'S USERNAME
 - PASSWORD: PEER'S PASSWORD
 - PATH_OF_SHARED_DIRECTORY: all files in this directory will be shared.
 You should also have a directory under this directory which should be called "tmp".
-This directory will be used to temporary save the file's parts.
+This directory will be used to temporary save the file's parts, in case the peer leaves the system.
 - AUTO_MODE: {true, false} If we set auto-mode to false, a command line menu will be shown and we will download whatever file we want.
 On the other hand, if we set auto-mode to true, the peer will try to download all system's files
 ***
 #### Simulation

 We simulate a system with 1 tracker and NUM_PEERS peers.
-At the end, all peers will have saved in their SHARED_DIRECTORY all system's files.
+At the beginning, the peers with a file at their shared directory are called seeders and partition those files.
+All peers start sending requests one another.
+SEEDER_SERVE requests are sent to seeders and COLLABORATIVE_DOWNLOAD requests are sent to non seeders.
+Once the peers receive requests, they choose to answer to only one of those requests, using a protocol which rewards the ones that share the most files.
+At the end, all peers have saved in their SHARED_DIRECTORY all system's files.

 ```console
 java Simulation NUM_PEERS OUT_PATH PATH_OF_LISTFILE TEST_DATA_PATH